-Electronic Waste Management (ewaste) Policy for Uganda, 2012

-The Goal of the Policy; To guide, Some of the waste to be promote and ensure the safe managed at the facility are management of Ewaste in Uganda electronic waste including and contribute to reduction of electronic environmental mitigating pollution arising from the This Policy shall be use of electric and electronic referenced to for guidance equipment.

-The national ewaste policy shall have the following objectives (a) To provide for establishment of ewaste facilities in the country. (b) To mobilize and sensitize Government, private sector and the communities on the proper management and handling of ewaste on a sustainable basis. (c) To provide for the putting in place of specific Ewaste standards, regulations and guidelines for the acquisition, handling and disposal processes; (d)
+Policy Requirement Application to the Project The National Environment Management Policy, 1994 Provides for sustainable economic and social development through a number of strategies that include environmental and social impact assessment.
+An Environmental and Social Impact assessment is being undertaken with the aim to obtain relevant approvals before project implementation.
+Electronic Waste (ewaste) Management Policy for Uganda, 2012 The Goal of the Policy; To guide, promote and ensure the safe management of Ewaste in Uganda and contribute to reduction of environmental degradation by mitigating pollution arising from the use of electric and electronic equipment. managed at the facility are electronic waste including electronic apparatus, batteries The national ewaste policy shall have the following objectives (a) To provide for establishment of ewaste facilities in the country. (b) To mobilize and sensitize the Government, private sector and the communities on the proper management and handling of ewaste on a sustainable basis. (c) To provide for the putting in place of specific Ewaste standards, regulations and guidelines for the acquisition, handling and disposal processes; (d) To develop a critical human resource base